WFIMC Café: Samueol Park

 Do you have any long-term goals or dream roles?

-Yes, I’ve been told that my voice could be suited for "Heldentenor" roles, though I’m still young.
+Yes, I’ve been told that my voice could be suited for "Heldenbaritone" roles, though I’m still young.
 Eventually, I would like to specialize in Verdi and Wagner.
 Some of the most successful Korean singers have excelled in these repertoires, and I’d like to follow in their footsteps.

 Many performers have specific pre-performance rituals or comfort foods.
 Do you have any?